Zickydeng/NETFLIX_clone/README.md

 # NETFLIX-Clone App
 ### [Live Demo](https://netflix-clone-c2e76.web.app/)

 A Netflix clone built using React.
-It fetches the data from TMDB (The Movie Database) API.
-It also displays the movie trailers which are mostly fetched from Youtube and stop when you click the avatar.
-It is a resposive design and has a genrally clean look that resembles original netflix.
+It fetches data from TMDB (The Movie Database) API.
+It also displays the movie trailers which are mostly fetched from Youtube videos, it stops when you click the avatar.
+It has a very resposive design and genrally bears a clean look that resembles original netflix.

 ![Zicky's Netflix Clone](netflix-clone.png?raw=true "Zicky's Netflix Clone")